Mobile Application Development

 Program Learning Outcomes

-- identify requirements and implement mobile solutions;
+- evaluate business and design requirements to select, formulate and implement mobile solutions;

 - promote mobile technology solutions using business communication and marketing skills;